 The Children and Youth Behavioral Health Work Group (CYBHWG) provides recommendations to the Legislature to improve behavioral health services and strategies for children, youth, young adults, and their families.
 The group includes representatives from the Legislature, state agencies, health care providers, tribal governments, community health services, and other organizations, as well as parents of children and youth who have received services.

-- Identifying barriers to and opportunities for accessing behavioral health services and strategies for children, youth and young adults (prenatal to age 25 years old) and their families through seeking deep and significant engagement of those receiving, delivering and funding the services.
+- Identify barriers and develop solutions and opportunities for equitable, high quality behavioral health services and strategies for children, youth and young adults (prenatal to age 25) and their families through seeking deep and significant engagement of those receiving, delivering and funding the services.

-During the 2020 interim, the Children and Youth Behavioral Health Work Group (CYBHWG) has four advisory groups working in these areas:
+The Children and Youth Behavioral Health Work Group (CYBHWG) has five advisory groups working in these areas:

 Prenatal to age five relational health